-This story is by J. D. Edwin and was part of our 2021 Spring Writing Contest.
+This story is by J. D. Edwin and was a runner-up in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 Leaning against the rusty balcony railing, Helene fans herself with a ragged straw fan.
 The heat is heavy, oppressive, like damp hands pushing against the body, prying into its crevices uninvited.
 Helene can’t decide whether it’s worse inside or out, but at least out here, she could pretend to be getting some fresh air, not that much is to be had under the thick bodies of pitch-black smog that endlessly permeate the sky above.

 “I don’t get how you stand those long sleeves, mama.”

 Helene turns to the paint-chipped door leading into the second floor, where Sandy stands smoking what’s left of a filterless cigarette.
 She’s wearing a short, sheer robe – once white, now a tired shade of yellow – over her ripped lace bra.
 The matching panties are nowhere to be seen – she had just sent off her latest customer.

 “I prefer to be covered,” Helene responds, continuing to fan herself.
 “Call it a whim.
 Did you collect?”

 Sandy grins, showing the space where two of her front teeth used to be.
 A factory worker had gotten a little too excited with the hair pulling and smacked her face against the metal bed post, mouth first.
 He was apologetic, but Helene still made sure he paid double the usual rate.
 Factory workers are lumbering, senseless brutes, and Helene would rather not have them around her girls if it weren’t for the fact that they made up for most of the clientele in this shitty industrial city, where sunlight rarely breaks through the layers of smoke and soot.